plforacle/heatwave_orders_lakehouse_hol/do-heatwave-ml/do-heatwave-ml.md

 - Download and unzip blac_friday files
 - Create ML Data
 - Train the machine learning model
-- Predict and Explain for Single Row
+- Predict and Explain using the test table
 - Score your machine learning model to assess its reliability and unload the model